Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – What kind of entities do these investigations?
 I can think of maybe three: the police department.
 So you have police.
 Maybe a private investigator and then the FBI?

-Kassi Rigney – Yeah.
-The one thing… But the private investigator does an investigation, but they don’t work on behalf of the state.
-There is no private… He can do an investigation but he doesn’t have the power to charge anybody.
+Kassi Rigney – Yeah, but the private investigator does an investigation.
+They don’t work on behalf of the state.
+He can do an investigation but he doesn’t have the power to charge anybody.
 Only the state does.

 Teri Ulm – And what would make the FBI be involved in an investigation and not just the police?